Monday, March 26, 2012

 b.
 Think of rabbis who have crossed your path or those of your children or spouse and try to reconnect with them.
 A frequently overlooked resource is the rabbis who taught you in school or taught your children.

 d.
 Compile a list of possible rabbis to choose from and select one who seems most appropriate.
-Make a conscious effort to attend his classes or ask him questions and foster a connection.
-If it doesn’t work out, move on to the next one on the list.
+Attend his classes or ask him questions and see if you can foster a connection.
+If it doesn’t work out, move on to the next one on your list.
 It can be challenging to find a suitable rabbi; keep searching until you find the right one.

 e.
 There is nothing wrong with having more than one rabbi, e.g., one to ask questions on observance and another, on Jewish thought or life issues.